 9.1.1 Conduct periodic, if not 100 %, inspection/ measurements of all test specimens and test specimen dimensions to ensure compliance with the drawing specifications.
-High-resolution optical methods (for example, an optical comparator) or high-resolution digital point contact methods (for example coordinate measurement machine) are satisfactory as long as the equipment meets the specifications in 6.7.
-The frequency of occurrence of gage section fractures and bending in the gage section are dependent on proper overall test specimen dimensions within the required tolerances.
+High-resolution optical methods (for example, an optical comparator) or high-resolution digital point contact methods (for example, coordinate measurement machine) are satisfactory as long as the equipment meets the specifications in 6.7.

+NOTE 1-The frequency of occurrence of gage section fractures and bending in the gage section are dependent on proper overall test specimen dimensions within the required tolerances.

-9.1.2 In some cases it is desirable, but not required, to measure surface finish to quantify the surface condition.
-Such methods as contacting profilometry can be used to determine surface roughness of the gage section.
-When quantified, report the direction(s) of the surface roughness measurement and surface roughness as average surface roughness, $R_a$ , or root-mean-square surface roughness, $R_a$ , at a minimum.
+9.1.2 In some cases, it is desirable, but not required, to measure surface finish to quantify the surface condition.
+Such methods as contacting profilometry can be used to determine surface roughness perpendicular to the tensile axis.
+When quantified, report surface roughness as average surface roughness, R_a , or root-mean-square surface roughness, R_q , at a minimum.